clydegold8/CSWDO/README.md

 # CSWDO
-Simple Project with a Friend
+Ku-OperA-tiba Projects with a Friend